servo/book/src/design-documentation/script.md

 ```

 The pecise notion of this is that we can be sure that no GC will happen when we call 'play_with_cats' but there
 might be a GC happening while we call 'cleanup_after_cats'.
-The reason why some methods can incur GC and some methods do not are deep in the SpiderMonkey connections to servo and you will generally be obvious.
+The reason why some methods can incur GC and some methods do not are deep in the SpiderMonkey connections to servo and you will generally not be obvious.
 In essence, you can not use can_gc until you call a method that needs it and then you go back along your callstack and give it as argument to every call until you arrive in something origininating from 'Bindings.conf' (see how to implement a dom meth'od).

 You will sometimes see '&JSContext' and &mut JSContext' and 'NoGC'.
 You can think of '&mut JSContext' as a 'CanGc' and 'JSContext' and 'NoGC' as the absence of 'CanGc'.